Bitcoin Tops $67K, Nearing Silver's $1.38T Market Cap

 Ether also hit a new milestone, recording its highest price since January 2022.

-- Bitcoin hit a $67,500 high Monday, and is rapidly approaching silver's $1.35 trillion market capitalization.
+- Bitcoin hit a $67,500 high Monday, and is rapidly approaching silver's nearly $1.4 trillion market capitalization.

 - Ether topped $3,600 for the first time since January 2022 amid strong institutional demand.